shosseini811/calorie-counter/README.md

 * **CORS**: The Flask backend has `Flask-CORS` enabled to allow requests from the frontend (which will be on a different port).
 * **Error Handling**: Basic error handling is in place.
 Check the browser console and backend terminal for more detailed error messages if something goes wrong.
 * **Database Integration**: The application uses PostgreSQL to store analysis results and additional metadata.
+* **Redis Caching**: Redis is used to cache API responses and image analysis results for improved performance.
 * **Data Privacy**: Location data is only collected with explicit user permission.
+* **Admin Features**: The application includes admin endpoints for cache management, protected by an admin token.